§ 3.2 STANDARDS, PROCEDURES, AND REQUIREMENTS FOR DEVELOPMENT APPLICATIONS.

 (3) Review and recommendation by Planning Board.

 (i) Following the review and recommendation by the Ordinance Administrator, the application shall be forwarded to the Planning Board for its review and recommendation.
 During the meeting, the Planning Board shall consider the application, relevant supporting materials, the Ordinance Administrator’s recommendation, and any comments given by the public on the matter.
-Within 45 days of the first meeting on an application, the Planning Board shall make a written recommendation to the Town Council.
+Within a reasonable period of time, the Planning Board shall make a written recommendation to the Town Council.

 (ii) In making its recommendation, the Planning Board shall advise and comment on whether the proposed action is consistent with any comprehensive plan that has been adopted and any other officially adopted plan that is applicable, in accordance with G.S. § 160D-604(d).